SurlyMae/jekyll-now/_posts/2019-12-17-containers.md

     - exec: execute a command on a running container `docker exec my_container cat /etc/hosts` (prints to the terminal the contents of the etc/hosts file)
     - inspect: returns all details about container `docker inspect my_container_name`
     - logs: view container logs `docker logs my_container_name`

+- Containerizing your already existing app / creating your own image
+    - Start by thinking about every step you'd have to do to deploy the app manually.
+Example steps:
+        1. Start with an OS
+        1. Update source repositories
+        1. Install dependencies
+        1. Copy source code of app over to a deployment location, like `/opt` folder
+        1. Run the web server